hri123/IR-WS/MEAN/Angular/ngTutorial/ng-rb/README.md

 Cloud-Hosting
 -------------

 cf is not able to ignore node_modules/ directory even if it is present in the .cfignore file causing issues while pushing to bluemix.
-Workaround is to temporarily move the node_modules to a different directory, issue the cf push and move it back after the successful push.
+Workaround is to temporarily move the bower_components, node_modules, RB-files, test to a different directory, issue the cf push and move it back after the successful push.

 - cf api https://api.ng.bluemix.net
 - cf login -u hrishikesh.kumar@in.ibm.com
 - cf target -o hrishikesh.kumar@in.ibm.com -s dev
-- cf push ng-rb (C:\H\C\GitHub\IR-WS\MEAN\Angular\ngTutorial>cf push ng-rb)
+- cf push ng-rb (C:\H\C\GitHub\IR-WS\MEAN\Angular\ngTutorial\ng-rb>cf push ng-rb - note, you push from inside ng-rb directory)